Last Updated: 10/8/22 | October 8th, 2022

 22. Take a Food Tour

 Bangkok is all about food.
 It is a foodie city.
-The sheer variety of options is staggering.
-You have food from all over the world.
+The sheer variety of options is staggering, with food from all over the world.
 To develop a deeper appreciation of Thai food and learn more about the cuisine, consider a food tour.

 My favorite food tour company is Bangkok Vanguards.
 Their tour was put together with the help of my friend Mark Wiens from Migrationology.
 Mark is the biggest foodie I know and he spent years crafting the perfect Bangkok foodie tour.
 It doesn’t disappoint!